 Disciplinary Proceedings.
 Except as specified in Rule 83.6(c), the following governs the process of disciplining attorneys admitted to this Bar that have committed misconduct.

 Initiating a Disciplinary Investigation.
-When misconduct, or allegations which, if substantiated, would constitute a misconduct, on the part of an attorney admitted to this Bar come to the attention of the Clerk or a judge, whether by complaint or otherwise, and the applicable procedure is not otherwise mandated by this Rule, the Clerk must initiate a disciplinary investigation.
+When misconduct, or allegations which, if substantiated, would constitute misconduct, on the part of an attorney admitted to this Bar come to the attention of a judge, whether by complaint or otherwise, and the applicable procedure is not otherwise mandated by this Rule, the Judge may initiate a disciplinary investigation.
+If the misconduct or allegations come to the attention of the Clerk, the Clerk shall refer the matter to the Chief Judge, who may initiate a disciplinary investigation.

 Investigation.